 If we were to evaluate the impact of our religious education programs in the Catholic Church today based solely on the number of students whose lives were transformed, do you think we would score well?

-What if our religious education programs and children’s ministries were measured by the number of disciples (what Sherry Weddell calls “intentional disciples” and Matthew Kelly calls “dynamic Catholics.”)?
+What if our religious education programs and children’s ministries were measured by the number of disciples that we made in our classrooms?
+(By disciples I mean what Sherry Weddell calls “intentional disciples” and Matthew Kelly calls “dynamic Catholics.”)

 How well do you think we would do based only on that metric?